Kerani: Early life

+music became the central theme in Kerani's life.

 At the age of 18, Kerani teamed up with a couple of studio musicians to record her instrumental compositions Seagullsong and Oblivion.
 The single got national airplay and Oblivion became the tune of a breakfast show on Radio 2 Flanders.
-In this period, she also performed as lead vocalist and keyboardist in a cover band.
+In this period, she also performed as lead vocalist and keyboardist in a cover band called Liaison.

+Career

-Her professional musical career took flight in 2011 when Kerani composed the soundtrack to a number of documentary films commissioned by the Historical Society of the Roerstreek in the Netherlands.
-In that same year, she released her first album, Wings of Comfort.
-Her next album, The Journey, was launched exactly one year later.
-Both recordings received strong airplay.
+In 2011, Kerani's professional musical career soared as she undertook the composition of soundtracks for several documentary films commissioned by the Historical Society of the Roerstreek in the Netherlands.
+During the same year, she unveiled her debut new age album, "Wings of Comfort."
+Just one year later, her sophomore release, "The Journey," made its debut.
+Both albums garnered significant airplay and contributed to Kerani's burgeoning reputation in the music industry.

 Meanwhile, she also worked for Peaceful Radio, a Dutch internet radio station, where she conducted interviews with various international new-age artists, such as Rodrigo Rodriguez and Sabine van Baaren.

 In the run-up to the release of her third album Arctic Sunrise in 2014, Kerani wrote the soundtrack to several documentaries commissioned by the NWO - the Dutch Organization for Scientific Research.
 She also re-orchestrated a large set of children's songs for an instruction DVD for disabled children, called 't Steyntje zingt.

 Arctic Sunrise went to #2 on the International Zone Music Reporter Chart for new-age music, got airplay on hundreds of radio stations worldwide, was a Top 10 album on the annual ZMR rankings, and won the ZMR Neo-Classical Album of the Year Award.
 From this album, the classical track Far Away from Home was re-orchestrated, recorded and published for windband by Bronsheim Music.